krishnasathish/videosurveillance/README.md

     * **Result Retrieval:** Retrieves the filenames of the top-k matching video clips based on the FAISS search results.

 4.  **LLM-Powered Result Validation and Opinion Generation:**
-    * **LLM Integration (Ollama with Mistral):** Integrates a local LLM (Ollama with the Mistral model) to provide contextual analysis and opinions on the search results.
+    * **LLM Integration (Ollama with Mistral):** Integrates with gemini-2.0-flash to provide contextual analysis and opinions on the search results.
-    * **Prompt Engineering:** Employs a carefully designed prompt to instruct the LLM to:
+    * **Prompt Engineering:** Employs a carefully designed prompt to instruct the LLM to extract and present the insights in a structured format:
-        * Rank the retrieved video clips by relevance to the user's query.
-        * Provide detailed explanations for any irrelevant clips.
-        * Summarize the content of relevant clips.
+        * Summary of Events
-        * Offer an overall opinion on the quality and relevance of the search results.
+        * Behavioral Patterns
+        * Alerts & Notifications**
+        * Identifications & Profiles
+        * Potential Threat Assessment
-    * **LLM Processing:** Passes the retrieved video filenames and the user's query to the LLM for processing.
+    * **LLM Processing:** Passes the retrieved video clip and the user's query to the LLM for processing.
     * **Response Generation:** Generates a comprehensive response that includes the LLM's analysis, opinions, and summaries.

 5.  **Streamlit User Interface:**